Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

-Overall, the rheological behaviour of the RBC suspension in oscillating shear flows appears to be only weakly dependent of the viscosity ratio, except for the lower phase lag observed at high $\lambda$.
+Overall, the rheological behavior of the RBC suspension in oscillating shear flows appears to be only weakly dependent of the viscosity ratio, except for the lower phase lag observed at high $\lambda$.